teivah/algodeck/README.md

 [![](http://img.youtube.com/vi/-uMMRjrzPmE/0.jpg)](http://www.youtube.com/watch?v=-uMMRjrzPmE "Spaced Repetition: The most powerful study technique")

+_Spaced Repetition: The most powerful study technique on YouTube_

 > The single biggest change that Anki brings about is that it means memory is no longer a haphazard event, to be left to chance.
 Rather, it guarantees I will remember something, with minimal effort.
 That is, Anki makes memory a choice.

 Michael A. Nielsen, "Augmenting Long-term Memory"